How to clean the house fast

 See what I did there?
 I am always doing something.
 Waiting for floors to dry shouldn’t hold up your routine (unless the layout of your home just doesn’t allow that)

 Now, if you are so overwhelmed by a messy home (no judgment – it happens to EVERYONE at some point!), I encourage you to read about how to clean a messy house when you don’t know where to start.

 In the article mentioned above, we talk about the different kinds of mess.
 Dirty mess, clutter mess, or both.
 There are also tips on how to decide where to start!

 This post is addressing how to clean dirty mess in two hours, and is a recommended weekly cleaning routine.
 We’ll talk more about the different kinds of cleaning schedules you can keep later on, too!

 If you just do not know HOW to clean something, check out my Ultimate Guide to Deep Cleaning Your Home Ebook!
 It has 8 chapters of cleaning tips to help you clean everything in your home!
-Use code INTRO20 to get it for 20% off…only for a limited time!
+Use code INTRO20 to get it for 20% off!
 GET IT HERE!

 How can I clean the house very efficiently without using much time?

 I’ve said it before, and I’ll say it again (and probably again and again): A PLAN.